-Staying Fit While not Training
+Staying Fit While Not Training

-Usually 30 minutes of activity is better than none.
+Usually, 30 minutes of activity is better than none.
 Of course, there are exceptions (if you are tired, sick, injured, etc.) but it’s all about balance.

 - Planning Ahead: Right now, I don’t always know what will pop up in my day or even week.
 I can plan ahead and know at least on weekends, I can get a longer run or activity in.

 - Catch up on TV and Run Indoors: Yes, I have a few guilty TV pleasures (including America’s Got Talent).
 If I can get everything done throughout the day, I dedicate the time to watching TV and running.
 The run goes by quickly, and I actually get to run.
 This is one of my biggest ways to stay fit while not training.
 30 minutes of TV=30 minutes of exercise and still watching TV.

 Questions for you: